raspberrypilearning/storytime/worksheet.md

 	When your program does work, you may find that there are spaces missing between the words in the story, or that it is not quite displaying correctly.
 You can see this in the image above, where a space needs to be added between the words "wizard" and "to".
 You can simply locate the error, fix it, save the file and run it again.

 ## What's next?

 - Can you create another story using the same techniques?
 - Can you connect an LCD screen to your Raspberry Pi GPIO pins to display the story?
 - Can you think of a way to add even more randomisation to your story?

-## Community

-This activity was based on [ideas and projects](https://github.com/ldnpydojo/teaching-computing) produced by the [London Python Dojo](https://twitter.com/ldnpydojo) during a visit by Carrie Anne.